THIS ARTICLE MAY CONTAIN COMPENSATED LINKS - MY DISCLOSURE.

 SkyQuest Classic

-— See it at Amazon
+— See it at Amazon (affiliate link)

-The 6 inch gathers a fair amount of light, and so you’d benefit from getting a moon filter.
+The 6-inch gathers a fair amount of light, and so you’d benefit from getting a moon filter.

 Also, an extra eyepiece and a Barlow lens should cover you for all magnifications; just make sure your magnifications work out to be within the maximum magnification limits of the telescope.
 (I include a quick reference for calculating magnifications in my article on buying extra eyepieces.)

-For greater comfort, a right angle finderscope is another option to consider adding when buying your Dobsonian.
+For greater comfort, a right-angle finderscope is another option to consider adding when buying your Dobsonian.
 Or, another option is a Telrad device.
 This is a finderscope that projects a bulls-eye pattern onto the sky.

-I’ve recommended the 6″ here for beginners because the 8 inch and 10 inch ones are heavier and take a bit to move and store.
+I’ve recommended the 6″ here for beginners because the 8-inch and 10-inch ones are heavier and take a bit to move and store.

 They aren’t that expensive.